 This classic New York-style cheesecake is rich, creamy, and decadent.
 It's made with sour cream and heavy cream for an extra smooth and creamy texture that New York cheesecake is best known for!
 Read on for expert tips on how to get the best crack-proof cheesecake!

 This classic New York-style cheesecake is silky, smooth, creamy, and tall!
 It's an incredibly easy recipe that's made with simple ingredients and full of tips to get you that perfect, crack-free cheesecake.
 It's also the perfect dessert for Thanksgiving, Christmas, and other special occasions because it can be made up to two days in advance.

 The portions and pan size used in this recipe will give you a tall and creamy cheesecake that's quintessential to classic New York cheesecake.
 The addition of sour cream and heavy cream gives it a silky texture that's light yet luscious.
 Its tall height, velvety-smooth texture, and generous slices are why everyone loves New York-style cheesecakes.

 Ingredients for Classic Cheesecake

 - Make graham cracker crumbs using a food processor and then mix with melted butter, sugar, and salt.

 - Press them into a springform pan that's been double-lined with aluminum foil and inserted with a round of parchment paper on the bottom.
-This will help with easy removing the cheesecake and prevent water from leaking through the water bath.
+This will help efficiently remove the cheesecake and prevent water from leaking through the bath.
 Bake at 350 degrees F for 8 to 10 minutes and remove.
-Lower the oven to 350 degrees F.
+Lower the oven to 325 degrees F.